 Source: Tan and others (2020).

-Note: "Indirect material/neutral element" refers to a good used in the production, testing, or inspection of another good but not physically incorporated into that other good, or a good used in the maintenance of buildings or the operation of equipment associated with the production of a good, including fuel, energy, lubricant, tools, dies, molds, etc. The calculation of RVC is as follows: Indirect/Build-Down Formula: RVC = (FOB - VNM) / FOB \ 100%; Direct/Build-Up Formula: RVC = (VOM + direct labor + direct overhead + profit + other cost) / FOB x 100%, where FOB = free-on-board value of the good; VOM = value of originating materials/parts/produce acquired or self-produced and used in the production of the good; VNM = value of non-originating materials used in the production of the good; VNM = value of non-originating materials used in the production of the good.
+Note: "Indirect material/neutral element" refers to a good used in the production, testing, or inspection of another good but not physically incorporated into that other good, or a good used in the maintenance of buildings or the operation of equipment associated with the production of a good, including fuel, energy, lubricant, tools, dies, molds, etc. The calculation of RVC is as follows:

+Indirect/Build-Down Formula: RVC = (FOB - VNM) / FOB 100%; Direct/Build-Up Formula: RVC = (VOM + direct labor + direct overhead + profit + other cost) / FOB x 100%, where FOB = free-on-board value of the good; VOM = value of originating materials/sparts/produce acquired or self-produced and used in the production of the good; VNM = value of production materials/sparts/produced and used in the production of the good; VNM = value of production materials/sparts/produced and used in the production of the good; VNM = value of production materials/sparts/produced and used in the production of the good; VNM = value of production materials/sparts/produced and used in the production of the good; VNM = value of production materials/sparts/produced and used in the production of the good; VNM = value of production of the good; VNM = value non-originating materials used in the production of the good.
 N/A = not available.